Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Experiments

-\yt{We evaluate the role of each component in our pipeline via convictive ablation studies.
-Specifically, we assess the effect of image translation components by omitting the D$^2$G-Net or remove the implicit component from the hybrid texture.
-We also investigate the relevance of pose label condition in D$^2$G-Net.
-Finally we demonstrate the importance of regular loss and temporal loss.}
+\ytt{We evaluate the role of each component in our pipeline via convictive ablation studies.
+Specifically, we investigate how the image translation components and pose label condition work in the generation of pose-aware high-frequency details, as reported in Fig.~\ref{fig:ablation} and Table~\ref{table:image_translation}.
+We also demonstrate the importance of regular loss and temporal loss in the supplementary material.}

-{\bf Effect of image translation component.} \yt{We evaluate the effect of image translation component in the neural rendering framework from two aspects and report the results in Table~\ref{table:image_translation}.}

-\yt{\textit{Importance of D$^2$G-Net.} We investigate the importance of details generation by training the network without the D$^2$G-Net and using only the explicit component of hybrid texture (denoted as ``w/o D$^2$G``).
-This variant actually degrades to the static texture rendering and the dynamic details cannot be well characterized. }

-\yt{\textit{Importance of the implicit component of hybrid texture.} In our method we adopt a high-dimensional texture map to introduce both explicit RGB color and implicit detail characteristic.
-We compare the rendered result without the implicit components in hybrid texture (only ``RGB channels``) and ``All channels``, and illustrate the results in Fig~\ref{fig:ablation}.
-It can be seen that the implicit channels are important for clear dynamic appearance details generation.}